Home Office Scheme Singapore: Knowing The Basics

 - The businesses must satisfy the performance criteria.

-- Any solicitation of business that may cause disturbance to the residents or public are disallowed, i.e. distribution of brochures, flyers or door-to-door visits.
+- Any solicitation of business that may cause disturbance to the residents or public are not permissible, i.e. distribution of brochures, flyers or door-to-door visits.

 - No selling of physical goods.